 That’s why Key Performance Indicators (KPIs) are such a useful tool.
 The basic idea: Identify a small set of key numbers that highlight what's happening in crucial areas of your business, then look at those numbers on a regular basis (daily, weekly, monthly) to gauge how your business is performing.
-This is a lot quicker and easier than plowing through a full set of financials.
+This is a lot easier than plowing through a full set of financials.

 Gross Profit: Tells you how much profit the business is making before operating expenses have been paid.
 Accountants like to look to look at this number in both dollar and percentage terms (the percentage figure is called “Gross Margin”).

 Accounts Receivable (A/R): Another crucial number, almost as important as cash.
-In addition to tracking your total A/R, you should keep a close eye on your A/R aging summary report and any overdue customers or invoices.
+In addition to tracking your total A/R, you should keep a close eye on your A/R aging and any overdue customers or invoices.

 Quick Ratio: One of my favorite ratios.
 The quick ratio (or “acid test”) tells you if your business has enough cash and liquid assets to pay its current liabilities.
 A quick ratio of less than one is a trouble sign, it means you don’t have enough money to pay your bills.